sbooeshaghi/Opentrons/README.md

     - Run the protocol

 ## 1. Connect robot and open the OT-1 app
+### Connect robot
-First, plug the power cable into the power outlet and the usb cable into your laptop.
+Plug the power cable into the power outlet and the usb cable into your laptop.
 Then press the power button.

 <img src="media/powerUsb.png" width="300"> *Connect to the power outlet and plug the usb cable in your laptop.
 Press the power button.*

+### Open/download the OT-1 app
-Secondly, open the Opentrons 1 App.
-If you don't have it downloaded yet,download the app from the [opentrons site](https://opentrons.com/ot-app/). *Remark: Make sure you download the OT-1 and not the OT-2 app.(OT-1 is in fact the prototype of OT-2.
+Open the Opentrons 1 App.
+If you don't have it downloaded yet, download the app from the [opentrons site](https://opentrons.com/ot-app/). *Remark: Make sure you download the OT-1 and not the OT-2 app.(OT-1 is in fact the prototype of OT-2.
 So most documentation you find on the opentrons website is on OT-2.)*
 When you open the app you get a screen that looks like this:
 <img src="media/OT1App.png" width="700">
 *The layout of the OT-1 App.*